 My Photo Problem

-The problem I had was I took too many photos, which were stored on my phone’s micro SD card.
-I transferred them to my PC, as I wanted to use some on an upcoming Facebook fan page.
-I ended up with an array of files that seemed identical, but varied by date.
-The file names certainly didn’t provide a clue as to whether the subject matter was my Oregon trip, wine labels, twins or something else.
+The problem I had was I took too many photos, which were stored on my phone.
+I transferred them to my PC, as I wanted to use some on a Facebook fan page.
+I ended up with an array of files that seemed identical but varied by date.
+The file names certainly didn’t provide a clue as to whether the subject matter was my Oregon trip, wine labels, twins, or something else.
 Does the example picture below look familiar to you?

 I was correct on one hand as there are many file renaming programs.
 I first tried other free ones and found them OK, but not easy.
 I know that probably sounds strange after my comment about writing a DOS batch file.
 I wanted a program I wouldn’t have to relearn each time I needed to use it.

 After doing more research, I found an application called RenameMaestro.
 At first glance, I thought maybe the program was too much for me as the opening line read “Looking for the easy way to batch rename files and folders by the million?”
-Uhm…no, I only had a couple hundred photos to rename.
-I quickly spotted another button that said “ 60 second Tutorials” with some amusing scenarios and I felt better.
+Uhm…no, I only had several hundred photos to rename.
+I quickly spotted another button that said “ 60-second Tutorials” with some amusing scenarios and I felt better.

 I used the Single Action Home feature, as I wanted to replace the date portion of the file name (2011-02-07) with something that better identified the pictures (twins-fbfp).
 Next, I clicked Easy Rename and typed my descriptor in the textbox.
 At that point, the program previewed what the new file names would look like in the Renaming Preview section on the right side.
 You can also see in the example below, the program appended the sequence number to each file name.
 Until I hit the Rename!>> button, I could edit or undo my action.
 As you’ll see in a later screenshot, I did change the insert text value and added a hyphen.